praneet1988/ELeFHAnt/README.md

 query: a processed Seurat object with seurat_clusters column in the metadata

-downsample: logical Indicator (TRUE or FALSE) to downsample reference and query, enabling fast computation.
-We recommend using this parameter only when classification.approach is set ClassifyCells_usingApproximation.
+downsample: logical Indicator (TRUE or FALSE) to downsample reference, enabling fast computation. if classification.approach is set to "ClassifyCells_usingApproximation" query will be downsampled along with reference.

 downsample_to: a numerical value > 1 to downsample cells [Default: 100] in reference and query for Celltypes and seurat_clusters respectively